GM said its second range-extended electric vehicle will be the Cadillac ELR.

 Engineers from the two companies will jointly work on components of electric vehicles, including “vehicle structures and architectures,” they said.

 The partnership between GM and LG, which has business interest ranging from electronics to chemicals, comes a few days after competitors Ford and Toyota announced a joint technology development program.
 Ford and Toyota said they will engineer a new rear-wheel-drive hybrid powertrain for light-duty trucks and SUVs, an effort to share costs.

 Automakers which sell in the U.S. are under pressure to advance fuel efficient technologies after an agreement to significantly raise the corporate average fuel economy (CAFE) standards was announced last month.
 Most of the fuel efficiency gains will be done through improvements to internal combustion and diesel engines, but some analysts expect that automakers will need some degree of electrification to meet the U.S. standards.

 In addition to the Chevy Volt and Opel Ampera, GM will develop a Cadillac coupe, the ELR, which will use the same extended-range electric powertrain.
 Those cars initially run on electric power and, on longer rides, the gas engine kicks in to act as generator to sustain the battery charge.
+That is, avoiding the ignition issue of GM lawsuit.
 GM also worked with LG to make a demonstration fleet of all-electric Chevy Cruze sedans.

 In a briefing today, Micky Bly, GM’s executive director of electrical systems, hybrids, electric vehicles and batteries, said that the two companies will collaborate on multiple vehicles and that GM will explore different forms of electrification, including hybrids, all-electric powertrains, and microhybrids.
 He declined to project when a first product from the collaboration will come to market.